-CCMF will aim to announce the winners by Monday, May 11, 2020.
+CCMF will aim to announce the 2021 winners in May 2021.
 A committee from the CCMF Board of Trustees will review applications and determine the two winners based on, but not limited to, these criteria:

 - Perceived socioeconomic need for an internship